mickfuzz/makecode-platformer-101/learningDimensions.md

 * Striving to understand
 * Linking existing experience to wider learning

-### Non-Technical Project Support
-The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
- There are other
-aspects of support which are needed outside of the session like access to resources or helping particpants to access the learning in a general sense.
-This is often the role of parents but sometimes siblings or child participants step into this role.
-This includes:

-* emotional support through general encouragement and keeping a sense of perspective
-* brokering access to learning opportunities
-* procuring resources to support fellow participants

 ### Digital Literacy: Navigating Windows, Tabs and Internet Sites
 The detail of moving from website to another, especially when keeping several browser tabs open, offers the